eugeneoei/nodejs-express-tdd/README.md

 # Test Libraries

-- `jestjs`
+- `jestjs` for assertions and mocks
-- `sinon` to create stubs for expected results in each individual test for isolation
 - `supertest` to make request to `Express`

 # Resources